Xetera/amnezia-wg-easy/README.md

 # AmnewziaWG Easy

-You have found the easiest way to install & manage WireGuard on any Linux host!
+You have found the easiest way to install & manage AmnewziaWG on any Linux host!

 <p align="center">
   <img src="./assets/screenshot.png" width="802" />